damncabbage/damncabbage.github.io.old/source/_posts/2011-10-25-bridging-the-divide-testing-with-timecop.markdown

 ## Timecop (Ruby)

-Let's assume we have two classes, `Competition` and `Entry`.
+Let's assume we have two classes: `Competition` and `Entry`.
 You set up a competition by giving it the open and close dates; calling `enter` on the competition with your details will give you back an `Entry` object to interrogate:

 {% codeblock lang=ruby %}
 competition = Competition.new(:open => "2012-01-01 09:00", :close => "2015-12-30 23:59")